Welcome to St Francis Xavier’s CatholicPrimary School Arncliffe.

 At St Francis Xavier’s we believe that children learn best when they are known, understood, and supported to live life to the full’ (John 10:10).

 We are a community that combines a rich history with highly engaging and contemporary approaches to education.
-Our vision is “We learn, engage and celebrate – nurturing confident and creative global citizens” and we consistently strive to achieve this through our commitment to our Catholic faith and to ensuring that all of our students are nurtured to achieve their potential through a culture of high expectation and support.
+Our vision is “We learn, engage and celebrate – nurturing confident and creative global learners” and we consistently strive to achieve this through our commitment to our Catholic faith and to ensuring that all of our students are nurtured to achieve their potential through a culture of high expectation and support.

 Building positive relationships and working in partnership with parents and our parish is at the very heart of our thriving Catholic community.
 We look forward to growing our school community with the development of new and innovative learning spaces, this year and in many to come.

 One hundred years ago, the village of Arncliffe was very different to the busy, multicultural suburb that we now know.
 The original land grant for the part of Arncillffe where our school and church are now located was acquired for David Hannah in 1825 by his father Reuben, an ex-convict who was a brick maker in Sydney.